Zinc in diet

 - When taken for at least 5 months, zinc may reduce your risk of becoming sick with the common cold.

 - Starting to take zinc supplements within 24 hours after cold symptoms begin may reduce how long the symptoms last and make the symptoms less severe.
-However, supplementation beyond the recommended dietary allowance (RDA – see below) is not recommended at this time.
+However, supplementation beyond the recommended dietary allowance (RDA and adequate intake (AI) see below) is not recommended at this time.

 Animal proteins are a good source of zinc.
 Beef, pork, and lamb contain more zinc than fish.
 The dark meat of a chicken has more zinc than the light meat.